Crypto

 It could also mean keeping your Bitcoin in a paper wallet which contains the data necessary to generate any number of Bitcoin private keys (a secret number that allows Bitcoin to be spent).
 Of course, the issue here is that if your USB drive or private wallet is stolen, you have no way of retrieving your cryptocurrency.

-As mentioned, however, if you’re an everyday user and new to Bitcoin, online services are your best option in figuring out how to buy Bitcoin.
-On Coinbase, you can buy, sell, exchange and trade Bitcoin.
+, you can buy, sell, exchange and trade Bitcoin.
 It comes with an easy-to-use app, too, which makes it one of the most popular options for those hoping to invest in and use Bitcoin often.

-If you would rather store Bitcoin on your desktop, however, you can use an app like Electrum.
-It is software-based (as opposed to online-based) which provides an added layer of security.
+If you would rather store Bitcoin on your desktop, however, you can use an app like

 After you have decided on where you want to store your Bitcoin, you need to register with a company that accepts regular money in exchange for cryptocurrency.
 These are known as “broker exchanges” and some reliable ones include Coinbase, Gemini, and eToro.